Battlefield Earth (film): Fraud by Franchise Pictures

 Intertainment won the case and was awarded $121.7 million in damages.
 Samaha was declared by the court to be personally liable for $77 million in damages.
 The jury rejected Intertainment's claims under the Racketeer Influenced and Corrupt Organizations Act (RICO) statute, which would have tripled the damages if Franchise had been convicted on that charge.
-The judgment forced Franchise into bankruptcy on August 19, 2007.
-The failure of the film was also reported to have led in 2002 to Travolta firing his manager Jonathan Krane, who had set up the deal with Franchise in the first place.
+The judgment forced Franchise into bankruptcy on August 18, 2004.
+The failure of the film was reported to have led, in 2002, to Travolta firing his manager Jonathan Krane, who had set up the deal with Franchise in the first place.

-Cancelled follow-ups and sequels
+Canceled follow-ups and sequels

-Battlefield Earth is significantly shorter than its source novel, covering only the first 436 pages of the 1,050-page book.
-A sequel covering the remainder of the book was originally planned at the outset.
+Battlefield Earth covered only the first 436 pages of the 1,050-page book.
+A sequel covering the remainder of the book was planned.
 When asked during promotion of the film if there would be a Battlefield Earth 2, Travolta responded, "Sure.
 Yeah."
-Travolta asserted that the first film would become a cult classic, stating that there were already fan websites dedicated to the film.
+Travolta asserted that the first film would become a cult classic, saying that there were already fan websites dedicated to the film.
 Corey Mandell, the scriptwriter for the first film, was commissioned to deliver the script for the sequel, and Travolta, Pepper and producer Krane were all signed up to the sequel in their contracts for the first film.
 Christian and Whitaker were approached to reprise their respective roles, and the producers planned for a 2003 release date so as not to compete with George Lucas' Star Wars: Episode II – Attack of the Clones.

 Despite Travolta's initial commitment to a sequel, such plans never came to fruition.
 According to James Robert Parish's Fiasco: A History of Hollywood's Iconic Flops, the disastrous performance of Battlefield Earth and the collapse of Franchise Pictures made it very unlikely that a live-action sequel would be made.
-In a 2001 interview, Travolta stated that a sequel was not planned: "Ultimately the movie did $100 million when you count box office, DVD sales, video, and pay per view ...
+In a 2001 interview, Travolta said that a sequel was not planned: "Ultimately the movie did $100 million when you count box office, DVD sales, video, and pay per view ...
 But I don't know what kind of number it would have to do to justify filming the second part of the book.
 And I don't want to push any buttons in the press and stir anybody up about it now."
 Author Services announced in 2001 that Pine Com International, a Tokyo-based animation studio, would produce 13 one-hour animated television segments based on the book and rendered in a manga style.
 The plans appear to have fallen through, and according to Parish, "little has been heard of the series since."